National Museum of African American History and Culture

 About the Museum Design and Construction

 In April 2009, a design competition jury selected Freelon Adjaye Bond/SmithGroup as the museum’s architectural and engineering team.
 The team consists of four firms brought together for this unique project: The Freelon Group, Adjaye Associates, Davis Brody Bond and SmithGroup.
-The Freelon Group is the architect of record, and Philip G. Freelon, FAIA, will serve as the design guarantor, making sure the design reflects the values and priorities of the museum and the Smithsonian.
-The Ghanaian-born architect David Adjaye, with offices in Berlin, London and New York, is the lead designer.
+David Adjaye is the lead deisgner.
+Philip G. Freelon is the lead architect of the project.
+The Freelon Group is now part of Perkins+Will.

 Construction by Clark/Smoot/Russell construction team began in February 2012 with a ceremonial groundbreaking, featuring remarks by President Barack Obama; Former First Lady of the United States, Mrs. Laura W. Bush; and the cosponsors of the museum’s enabling legislation, former U.S. Sen. Sam Brownback (R-Kan.) and Rep. John Lewis (D-Ga.).
 The museum is scheduled to open in fall 2016.

 # # #